 Figure 5: EMAS-flexi Hand Pump

-This relatively low flow rate would likely be prohibitive, requiring a continuous operation time of over 20 minutes to fill a 55-gallon AguaClara stock tank.
+This relatively low flow rate would likely be prohibitive, requiring a continuous operation time of over 20 minutes to fill a 208 liter AguaClara stock tank.
 Some positive attributes of the EMAS pump include its low price (Honduran materials would average 10 USD), its ability to overcome more than ten meters of elevation head, and the infrequent replacement required (it is designed to have a four to nine year operational life).

-The other pump in consideration is the traditional rope pump (Figure 6).
+Another pump available in Honduras is a rope pump (Figure 6).